 Here, we re-analysed EEG data by Draschkow and colleagues (2018) to test the hypothesis that neural effects of congruency on the N300/N400 components are driven by differences in accessing semantic object information, by combining computational models with Representational Similarity Analysis (RSA; Kriegeskorte et al., 2008) - a methodology that allows testing specific hypotheses about what object features contribute to neural signals during object processing (Bankson et al., 2018; Cichy et al., 2016; Clarke et al., 2018).
-During RSA, the similarity of neural responses between individual objects is calculated and summarized in a Representational Dissimilarity Matrix (RDM).
-These RDMs of brain signals can be calculated at each point in time, and tested against a second set of RDMs that represent our predictions for why objects might be more or less similar to one another (e.g. due to congruency or semantic similarity).
-A significant relationship between the neural RDMs and RDMs of our predictions (or models), suggests that the predicted information is currently being represented in neural signals.
-For example, Clarke and colleagues (2018) demonstrated this approach using a model of semantics based on features from a property norming study (Devereux et al., 2014), which was related to MEG signals.
-The property norms were obtained by asking participants to name features associated with concept words, resulting in a collection of 3026 different features that capture the semantic representations of individual concepts (e.g. a car has the features 'has wheels', 'has a driver' and 'made of metal' but not the features 'is edible', 'has wings'), which then allows an examination of the relationship between neural responses to single objects and the semantics defined by the norms.
-Clarke and colleagues (2018) reported the semantic model, based on such property norms, related to brain activity peaking around 250 ms after object onset - a latency similar to the onset of the N300/N400 component.
-Using a similar model here, based on the same independently normed semantic features as used by Clarke and colleagues (2018), provides not only the intriguing opportunity to directly test if context indeed modulates semantics, but also how it effects the temporal processing of objects in congruent and incongruent settings independently, adjudicating between the three scenarios we set out above.

-In the current EEG data set, participant viewed images of scenes where a cue indicated the location where either a congruent or incongruent object would appear.
-We extracted similarity of neural responses to objects and related them to different models.
-First, we used a simple congruency model that distinguishes between congruent and incongruent contexts, to establish when representational differences in the EEG signals emerge that suggests a dissociation of processing between the conditions.
-Then we modelled the EEG data with a semantic model based on property norms that describes the objects in terms of semantic features, to specifically test how congruency impacts the time course of processing semantic object information, and how this is different depending on the contextual congruency between the object and the scene.
+For example, Clarke and colleagues (2018) demonstrated this approach using a model of semantics based on features from a property norming study (e.g. a car has the features 'has wheels', 'has a driver' and 'made of metal'), which was related to MEG signals.
+They reported the semantic model related to brain activity peaking around 250 ms after object onset - a latency similar to the onset of the N300/N400 component.
+This semantic model, based on semantic features, provides not only the intriguing opportunity to directly test if context indeed modulates semantics, but also how it effects the temporal processing of objects in congruent and incongruent settings, adjudicating between the three scenarios we set out above.
+First, we used a simple congruency model that distinguishes between congruent and incongruent contexts, to establish when representational differences emerge that suggests a dissociation of processing between the conditions.
+Then we modelled the EEG data with a semantic model based on property norms that describes objects in terms of semantic features, to specifically test how congruency impacts the time course of processing semantic object features, and how this is different depending on contextual congruency between the object and the scene.